-Here c_t and l_t are consumption and leisure of the child, a_t is the child's preference vector at age t, and V' is the expected continuation utility of the child after reaching adulthood, which in a dynastic model would be of the form (1).
-Unlike the parent's preferences A, the child's preferences a_t evolve during childhood, which captures the gradual formation of attitudes and non-cognitive skills such as patience and perseverance.
-Leisure l_t can be a vector of different activities from which the child derives enjoyment.
-The parameter $z \in (0, 1)$ denotes the weight that the child attached to future adult utility.
+In this case, $c_t$ and $l_t$ are the consumption and leisure of the child; $a_t$ is the child's preference vector at age t; and V' is the expected continuation utility of the child after reaching adulthood, which, in a dynastic model, would be of the form in Equation 1.
+Unlike the parent's preferences A, the child's preferences $a_t$ evolve during childhood, which captures the gradual formation of attitudes and noncognitive skills such as patience and perseverance.
+Leisure $l_t$ can be a vector of different activities from which the child derives enjoyment.
+The parameter $z \in (0, 1)$ denotes the weight that the child attaches to future adult utility.

-The parent's paternalistic concern about the child \tilde{v} is given by:

-$$\tilde{v} = \tilde{u}1 (c_1, l_1 | A) + \tilde{u}2 (c_2, l_2 | A) + zV',$$ that is, the parent's paternalistic utility is defined over the same objects as the child's actual utility, but potentially with a different functional form for utility that may depend on the parent's preferences A.
+The parent's paternalistic concern about the child $\tilde{v}$ is given by that is, the parent's paternalistic utility is defined over the same objects as the child's actual utility but with a potentially different functional form for utility that may depend on the parent's preferences A.